glendaviesnz/laravel-ddd/README.md

 laravel-ddd
 ===========

+N.B.
+I am not doing Laravel development currently, so this will not receive much love in the near future - but will leave it here for historical purposes ...

 A sandpit for playing around with DDD architecture options in Laravel 4.

 Gives a basic folder structure as a suggested approach, along with simple integration of Doctrine ORM.